LikheKeto/weather_app/README.md

 #Running website locally
 To run this website locally, create a file 'config.js' on root directory.
 Paste the following code inside the js file: var config = {
-	API_KEY: *You can request api key from developers for testing purposes*, };
+	API_KEY: *You can request api key from developers for testing purposes* };